1960 - 1964

 September 15th Southampton.
 The SS United States returned with the rest of the Dragfest party and their machinery, a cargo that would change the face of British Drag Racing forever.

 19th September Blackbushe Drag Fest, Hampshire.
 First visit of the U.S. team to the UK for a series of six meetings.
-Organised by BDRA Chairman Sidney Allard and the legendary Wally Parks of the NHRA, the American drivers and the best of the Brits battled it out in front of a 20,000+ crowd.
+Organised by BDRA Chairman Sidney Allard and Wally Parks of the NHRA, the American drivers and the best of the Brits battled it out in front of a 20,000+ crowd.
 The American line up consisted of the AA fuelers of Don Garlits and 'TV' Tommy Ivo, the blown gas dragsters of Bob Keith (Dos Palmos) and Tony Nancy with the revolutionary rear engined 8 litre Plymouth rail 'The Wedge' as well as his '22 Junior' Chevy rail, the two monstrous Willys coupes of K. S. Pittman (7.5 litre blown Chrysler) and 'Ohio' George Montgomery (6 litre blown Chevy), two forerunners of the funny cars in the factory experimental cars of Ronnie Sox (Mercury Comet) and Dave Strickler (Dodge), the rear engined Porsche rail of Doug Church, the AA/Modified Moonbeam sports car driven by Dante Duce and finally the motorcycles of Bill Woods (Harley Davidson) and Don Hyland (Triumph).Ivo set the pace for the day, smoking the full quarter with an 8.40/184.
 Garlits replied with an 8.28/188.
 In the final race Garlits defeated Tommy Ivo with a 8.28/191 to Ivo's 8.58/184.
 It was at this meeting that Nobby Hills made his debut with his "Houndog" dragster, the first in a long line of Hills cars.
 Nobbys entry no. was 72 and he ran 19:47/64 mph, 17:67/77mph, and 16:27/84mph.
 George Montgomerys best performance in the Willys was 10.65/144, Tony Nancy managed a best E.T. of 9.41 and speed of 159 while Bob Keith ran 9.37 and 161mph.
 Alan Allard ran 11.42/125 in his Dragon but only managed 17.46 in his Chrysler slingshot, Allan Herridge managed a best of 13.49/98 and Dennis Jenkinson ran 12.41 in his Allard Dragon.

 20th September RAF Chelveston.
+Northamptonshire.
 Dragfest meeting.
 Dante Duce took a drive in Tony Nancy's '22 Junior' rail and totalled it.
 Garlits defeated Ivo with a 8.74 to Ivo's 8.98.
 Low E.T. for the Brits went to reigning Hill Climb Champion Peter Westbury with an 11.02 from his experimental Ferguson Climax P99 four wheel drive racer.
 Alan Allard beat Doug Church with 11.26 to the Porsche rails 11.35.

 26th September RAF Woodvale.
 Dragfest.
 The track was deemed to be "too dicey" because of a bump near the timing lights and the big fuelers made solo runs.
 Don Garlits ran the best time yet with a wild out of shape 8.09/195.
 Tony Nancy took the Wedge dragster to a best of 9.08/171 and K. S. Pittman broke the axle of his Willys on the start line.
 Peter Westbury ran 11.01/127, Alan Allard ran 11.11/127 to win the 'up to 3000cc' class in the Dragon and managed to squeeze an 11.25/141 out of his Chrysler rail to take the 'over 3000cc' class.